ghassencherni/deploy_jenkins/README.md

-6. After finishing installing the script, connect to Jenkins using the "admin" user and the "initial admin password" in order to run the jobs : "terraform_aws_eks", "wordpress_k8s" and "wp_custom_docker"
+6. After finishing installing the script, connect to Jenkins using the "admin" user and the "initial admin password" in order to run the jobs : "terraform_aws_eks", "wordpress_k8s" and "wp_custom_docker".

+7. Run the first pipeline "terraform_aws_eks": it will build all AWS resources ( VPC, RDS, EKS, Public and Private Subnets,.. )

+8. Run the pipeline wp_custom_docker, it will push the new Docker image (ghassen-devopstt) on Gitlab Registry and trigger wordpress_k8s pipeline that create the wordpress deployment on EKS and un the ALB ( currently only HTTP is vailable )

 ## Author Information